ajimoti/roles-and-permissions/README.md

 `assign()`, `has()`, `can()`, `hasRole()`, `authorize()`, `authorizeRole()`, and `removeRoles()`

+> When the `of()` method is chained to a model, the package will automatically use Laravel relationship naming convention to guess the relationship name.
+Alternatively you can pass the relationship name as the second argument.

 For the explanations below, we'd assume the variable `$merchant` is set to a merchant with name `wallmart` like so:
 ```